rmcs9/JsonReaderCPP/README.md

 # C++ JSON reader

-Quick project I threw together to strengthen my grasp on C++ as a whole, but more specifically, its polymorphism and inheritance
+Quick project I threw together to strengthen my grasp on C++ as a whole, but more specifically, its polymorphism and inheritance. reference link for the JSON standard can be found [here](https://www.json.org/json-en.html).

 ## Components